 Regular attendance is important for a good student record.
 Students should neither miss nor be late for class unless it is absolutely necessary.
-Absences should be reported by 8 a.m. and require a Dr.'s note to be excused.
+Absences should be reported by 8 a.m.
 Excessive absences and/or tardiness are subject to a Child Protective Services (CPS) report being made per state regulatory procedures.
 Students who are absent 20 or more days, regardless of excused status, during the school year may not be promoted to the next grade level.
 Parents must observe school policies when absence or tardiness occurs.
 Parents can track attendance on the Family Portal.

 A student must be in school for at least half of the school day to be marked present.
 When a child is absent, parents should call the office at (808) 423-1727 to report the cause of absence.
 If the student is absent for three or more consecutive days, a note from home explaining the reason must be sent in by the parent.
-A physician must also provide excuse notes for absences due to communicable diseases (e.g., chicken pox, strep throat, and conjunctivitis) with a written clearance.
+A physician must also provide excused notes for absences due to communicable diseases (e.g., chicken pox, strep throat, and conjunctivitis) with a written clearance.